CptPie/telegram-shipit-bot/README.md

 # Users
 Simply write /shipit or /doit to @shipitbot and enjoy your pictures.
+* /decide \<question> - answers a yes/no question
+* /doit - sends a random picture related to the phrase "do it"
++ /draw - gets a random card from the early years of magic the gathering, cudos an magiccards.info
 * /greet [name] - greets the given name "Hello, [name]"
-* /shipit - sends a random picture related to the phrase "ship it"
-* /doit - sends a random picture related to the phrase "do it"
 * /lorem - sends a random picture from lorempixel.com
+* /marius - burn the witch!
 * /merge - sends a random merge meme picture
++ /papier - spielt schere/stein/papier mit dem Bot
++ /schere - spielt schere/stein/papier mit dem Bot
+* /shipit - sends a random picture related to the phrase "ship it"
+* /slap [name] - slaps [name] around a bit with a large trout
++ /stein - spielt schere/stein/papier mit dem Bot
 * /weather [location] - sends a picture with the current weather forecast of the provided location (from wttr.in)
-* /decide \<question> - answers a yes/no question
-* /marius - burn the witch!
-* /slap [name] - slaps [name] around a bit with a large trout
++ /wer [text] - '/wer hat an der Uhr gedreht' => '[RandomNameAusArray] hat an der Uhr gedreht'

 # For Server-Maintainer
 There is a shell script called "automated_deploy.sh".\